 - Bake cookies for 8 -10 minutes, until just browned around the edges.

-- Remove from oven and allow to cool on the baking sheets for 5 minutes then remove to a wire rack to cool completely.
+- Remove from oven and allow to cool on the baking sheet for 5 minutes then remove to a wire rack to cool completely.

-- Golden milk Shortbread: You use this base recipe but reduce the salt in the recipe to 1/2 tsp and then add 1 teaspoon of golden milk mix to your flour mixture and mix it well to get it nice and incorporated.
+- Golden milk Shortbread: You use this base recipe but reduce the salt in the recipe to ½ teaspoon and then add 1 teaspoon of golden milk mix to your flour mixture and mix it well to get it nice and incorporated.
 Follow the recipe the same from there.